 Graduate Financial Aid

-Student Financial Services, located in Mercy Hall, helps graduate students identify sources of financial assistance to help meet the cost of graduate education.
-Our regular office hours are Monday – Friday, 8:30 A.M. – 4:30 P.M., and special arrangements can be made for appointments outside of the regular hours.
+The Office of Student Financial Services, located in Mercy Hall, helps graduate students identify sources of financial assistance to help meet the cost of their education.

 Limited scholarship opportunities may be available from USJ’s academic departments.
 Inquire with your department chair.

 Your employer might offer to pay a portion of your tuition for course work in a related field of study.
 Consult your employer’s Human Resources department for availability and eligibility.

 The University of Saint Joseph is approved for the training of military personnel, veterans, and children of veterans under the appropriate chapter of Title 38, the United States code.
 For more information, visit USJ’s Office of the Registrar’s Veterans Services.